Healthcare IT News For VARs — October 18, 2013

 A Key To EMR Satisfaction Might Be Fewer Features

 VARs might want to consider the number of features in its vendors’ EMR systems.
-A Healthcare Technology Online article reports doctors whose EMR systems have more features compared to other systems experience more stress and lower job satisfaction than doctors whose EMRs don’t have as many features.
+A Health IT Outcomes article reports doctors whose EMR systems have more features compared to other systems experience more stress and lower job satisfaction than doctors whose EMRs don’t have as many features.

 Data Analytics Used In Cancer, Heart Studies

 A GigaOM article, “More proof that healthcare loves big data,” highlights two partnerships that are using data analysis to improve treatments.
 Berg pharmaceutical is working with the Icahn School of Medicine at Mount Sinai to develop new therapies for cancer and central nervous system and endocrine disorders.
 Also, Sutter Health and Geisinger Health System are exploring whether EHRs can help predict heart failure.

 Demand Is High For Health IT Workers